 In the end, if you’re coding newsletters from scratch, then learn the different rendering quirks across email clients — for your own sanity.

-3. Go Beyond the Click Link
+3. Go Beyond The Click

 Almost no one runs an email campaign that doesn’t link to something.
 So, landing pages should be considered a part of the overall experience.
 While in some cases, people are willing to view email on two or more platforms, the same isn’t necessarily true with landing pages.
-A poor mobile experience can have a big impact on bounce rates24.
+A poor mobile experience can have a big impact on bounce rates.
 If your email newsletter is meant to generate online sales and yet 41% of subscribers can’t effectively navigate your pages via a mobile device, then you’re potentially losing a lot of revenue.

 Looking at it positively, optimizing your website for mobile could have a positive impact not only on your email campaigns, but on your website and business overall.
 For instance, e-commerce is particularly tricky to get right on mobile devices.
-However, following a redesign using its ResponsiveJS framework, 5th Finger observed25 that one client measured a 54% increase in checkout conversions on smartphones and a 24% increase on tablets in less than 14 weeks.
+However, following a redesign using its ResponsiveJS framework, 5th Finger observed that one client measured a 54% increase in checkout conversions on smartphones and a 24% increase on tablets in less than 14 weeks.

-In addition to the tools that handle the practical side of responsive design, designers also have formidable resources on the theory, including some great eBooks from Smashing Magazine32.
+In addition to the tools that handle the practical side of responsive design, designers also have formidable resources on the theory, including some great eBooks from Smashing Magazine.
 So, regardless of whether you’re more comfortable building out of the box, coding or simply telling a designer what to do, you can provide a good post-click experience for email recipients.

 Where Do We Go From Here?

 One thing we know about email marketing is that technology is shifting all the time.
 Knowing and adapting to your subscribers’ email usage — and understanding how they consume your content — is critical to the success of your email campaigns.